 You will receive regular feedback throughout your course on developmental assignments and assessed essays, and will sit end-of-year exams.
 During your third year study is heavily weighted towards seminar teaching and includes an individually supervised 9,000-word dissertation.
 We consider feedback on written work to be an essential part of our teaching.
 Throughout the year you will have the opportunity to attend feedback tutorials following the submission of your essays.

-History students choosing the Renaissance and Early Modern stream on arrival at Warwick spend the autumn term of their final year studying with Warwick tutors in Venice.
 All students have the opportunity to apply for an intercalated year abroad at one of our partner universities.
 The Study Abroad Team based in the Office for Global Engagement offers support for these activities, and the Department’s dedicated Study Abroad Co-ordinator can provide more specific information and assistance.

 - AAB to include grade A in History

 - 36 with at least a 6 in Higher Level History

 We welcome applications from students taking BTECs alongside one or two A levels, including A level History.
 Our typical BTEC offers are as follows: